 Elddis Motorhome Bodies are constructed from the highest quality materials.
 The fully insulated floor is a constructed timber frame with plywood internal floor and a GRP underskin for added water resistance and insulation laminated together for strength.
-The walls comprise an insulated foam sandwich having glass fibre reinforced plastic (GRP) exterior surface and vinyl coated plywood internal finish.
-Wooded framing is positioned within the sandwich to add strength.
-The latest technology is used to produce the extremely well insulated and robust, vet lightweight sections.
+The walls comprise an insulated foam sandwich having pre-coated aluminium exterior surface or GRP and vinyl coated plywood internal finish.
+Wooden framing is positioned within the sandwich to add strength.
+The latest technology is used to produce the extremely well insulated and robust, yet lightweight sections.